 - Hack may have caused Bitcoin flash crash on Kraken.

 - European authorities made arrests in two major typosquatting scams that cost exchange users tens of millions.

 - $23 million in Bitcoin lost and co-owner found dead after Polish exchange Bitmarket shutters due to “liquidity issues.

-- Iran accused US of attempting to block its virgin Bitcoin as means to compensate for financial hit from sanctions.
+- Iran accused US of attempting to Blocks hold batches of valid transactions that are hashed an...
+More its virgin Bitcoin as means to compensate for financial hit from sanctions.

 - UN published report on North Korean government hackers stealing $571 million from Asian exchanges to fund WMD and compensate for sanctions.